ivirshup/anndata-paper/paper.md

 Since its initial publication as part of Scanpy [@Wolf2018], anndata matured into an independent software project and became widely adopted (694k total PyPI downloads & 48k downloads/month, 225 GitHub stars & 581 dependent repositories).

 So far, anndata has been particularly useful for data analysis in computational biology where advances in single-cell RNA sequencing (scRNA-seq) gave rise to new classes of analysis problems with a stronger adoption of Python over the traditional R ecosystem.
-Previous bulk RNA datasets had few observations with dense measurements while more recent scRNA-seq datasets come with high numbers of observations and sparse measurements, both in dimensions of 20k and more.
+Previous bulk RNA datasets had few observations with dense measurements while more recent scRNA-seq datasets come with high numbers of observations and sparse measurements, both in 20k dimensions and more.
-These new data profit much from the application of scalable machine learning tools of the Python ecosystem.
+These new data profit much from the application of the scalable machine learning tools of the Python ecosystem.

 # The AnnData object

-`AnnData` was inspired by similar data structures within the R ecosystem, in particular, `ExpressionSet` [@Huber2015], and the more recent `SingleCellExperiment` [@amezquita2020], and designed to provision data in analysis-ready form.
+`AnnData` was inspired by a similar data structure in the R ecosystem, `ExpressionSet` [@Huber2015], and designed to provision data in _analysis_-ready form.

 Within the pydata ecosystem, xarray [@Hoyer2017] enables to deal with labelled data tensors of arbitrary dimensions, while pandas [@McKinney2010] operates on single data matrices (tables) represented as `DataFrame` objects. anndata is positioned in between pandas and xarray by providing structure that organizes data matrix annotations.
-In contrast to pandas and xarray, `AnnData` offers a native on-disk representation that allows sharing data and structured analysis results in form of learned annotations.
+In contrast to pandas and xarray, `AnnData` offers a native on-disk format that allows sharing data with analysis results in form of learned annotations.

 ![**Structure of the AnnData object.**
 **a,** The AnnData object is a collection of arrays aligned to the common dimensions of observations (`obs`) and variables (`var`).